MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-visualization.md

    If validation fails, you can return to your query results and select a different group or additional groups, or start over.
 After any subsequent group selection, you must select **Validate** again.
 After validation succeeds, go to the next step.

-5. With your group validated, you can now start a solutions plan.
-See the [Start the plan](solutionsv2-task.md#start-the-plan) section of [Solution walkthrough](solutionsv2-task.md).
+5. With your group validated, you can now start a change plan.
+See the [Start the plan](solutionsv2-task.md#start-the-plan) section of [Plans: walkthrough](solutionsv2-task.md).

 6. After the plan starts and is underway, you can track its progress; for more information, see [Track plans](solutionsv2-task.md#track-plans).
 To learn about the plan from the participants' perspective, see [The experience of plan participants](solutionsv2-participants.md).